foffano/researchlens/README.md

 *   **Import**: Drag and drop PDF files directly into the application window.
 *   **Organization**: Create project-specific folders to manage distinct literature sets (e.g., "Systematic Review 2024").

+> [!WARNING]
+> **API Rate Limits & Bulk Import**: Please be aware that the Google Gemini API has rate limits.
+If you import a large batch of PDFs and see a **"Analysis Failed"** status, it means the rate limit has been reached. **Wait for a minute** and try again (or process files in smaller groups).

 ### Step 3: Automated Analysis
 The software automatically performs a two-phase analysis on every uploaded document: